andreas-becker/project-ASVS-User-Stories/Authentication/2_1_10-Authentication_Password-no-periodic-rotation.md

 **Story**:
 As a Security Engineer\
-I want to be sure not to enforce periodic rotation of passwords for users or password history enforcement, so that they can set strong and memorable patterns and avoid predictable incremental patterns.
+I want to be sure not to enforce periodic rotation of passwords for users or password history enforcement\
+So that they can set strong and memorable patterns and avoid predictable incremental patterns.

 ## Scenario